Florida SIRS Requirements (2026)

 Does SIRS apply to a two-story condo over a parking garage?

-It depends on whether the ground level is considered “habitable.”
+It depends on whether the ground level is considered "habitable."
 If the parking level includes regularly occupied spaces such as a lobby, offices, or amenity rooms, the building may be treated as having three habitable stories and thus be subject to SIRS.
 If the ground level is purely non-habitable parking, the building may fall outside the SIRS threshold, but boards should confirm with their engineer and legal counsel.
+HB 913 clarified that the determination is based on "habitable stories" as defined by the Florida Building Code, not simply total floor count.

 Do we need a separate SIRS for each building in our condominium association?

 Yes.
-The statute requires a SIRS “for each building” on the condominium property that is three or more habitable stories.
+The statute requires a SIRS "for each building" on the condominium property that is three or more habitable stories.
 A multi-building association cannot rely on a single study for the entire site if different buildings have different ages, structures, or conditions.
+Each qualifying building must be individually assessed with its own component inventory, condition evaluation, and funding schedule.

 What if our building is under 30 years old — do we still need a SIRS?